bbwIsmael/tresor-project/secret_encryption.md

 ## 3. Essence of Implementation in This Project

 - **Key Derivation:**
-  - For each user, a unique random salt is generated and stored in the user table during registration.
+  - For each user, a unique random salt is generated and stored in the user table during registration. **The salt must never be empty.**
   - When encrypting or decrypting a secret, the user's password and their salt are combined using PBKDF2 to derive a strong AES key.
+  - If the salt is missing (e.g., for users created before this implementation), encryption will fail with an error: `the salt parameter must not be empty`.
+In this case, delete and re-register the user to ensure a valid salt is present.

 - **Encryption/Decryption:**
   - The `EncryptUtil` class handles AES encryption/decryption in CBC mode with PKCS5 padding.